KaiFig/Unit_3/Project/read_me.md

         self.connection = sqlite3.connect(name)
         self.cursor = self.connection.cursor()
 ```
-**Fig x** This class was created so I could form an SQL query to access the database of my application.
+**Fig 11** This class was created so I could form an SQL query to access the database of my application.
 The use of this class enables me to easily create an SQL query as the only hting I need to put is the name of the application.
 Then, with the functions in the class, I am able to search, save and close the connection.
 This is an example of pattern recognition.
 Querying the database is something that I have to do over and over again and the use of the database worker class enables me to create a general function that I can use every time, greatly simplifying the code.
 Additionally, this class takes the database name and uses a cursor to interact with the database.
 Therefore, this is an example of abstraction as the only thing that the developer has to do is just list the name and this class will do the work connecting to the database.

 ## Create table
 ```.py